dstackai/dstack/docs/index.md

 #### Configuration files

-`Workflows` are defined in the `.dstack/workflows.yaml` file within your project.
+Workflows are defined in the `.dstack/workflows.yaml` file within your project.

-If you plan to pass `Variables` to your `Workflows` when you run them, you have to describe these `Variables` in the `.dstack/variables.yaml` file, next to `Workflows`.
+If you plan to pass variables to your workflows when you run them, you have to describe these variables in the `.dstack/variables.yaml` file, next to workflows.

 === ".dstack/workflows.yaml"